aptos-labs/Aptos-Unity-SDK/README.md

 1. Download the latest `aptos-unity-sdk-xx.unitypackge` file from [Release](https://github.com/aptos-labs/Aptos-Unity-SDK/releases)
 2. Inside Unity, Click on `Assets` → `Import Packages` → `Custom Package.` and select the downloaded file.

-**NOTE:**  As of Unity 2021.x.x, Newtonsoft Json is common dependency.
-Prior versions of Unity require intalling Newtonsoft.
+**NOTE:**  As of Unity 2021.x.x, Newtonsoft Json is a common dependency.
+Prior versions of Unity require installing Newtonsoft.

 ## Quick Start Video